Create and manage relationships in Power BI Desktop

 With the cross filtering direction set to Both, our report now appears correct:

-Cross filtering both directions works well for a pattern of table relationships such as the pattern above.
+Cross filtering both directions works well for a pattern of table relationships such as the pattern shown previously.
 This schema is most commonly called a star schema, like this:

-Cross filtering direction does not work well with a more general pattern often found in databases, like in this diagram:
+Cross filtering direction doesn't work well with a more general pattern often found in databases, like in this diagram:

 If you have a table pattern like this, with loops, then cross filtering can create an ambiguous set of relationships.
 For instance, if you sum up a field from TableX and then choose to filter by a field on TableY, then it’s not clear how the filter should travel, through the top table or the bottom table.
 A common example of this kind of pattern is with TableX as a sales table with actuals data and for TableY to be budget data.
 Then, the tables in the middle are lookup tables that both tables use, such as division or region.